codeforsanjose/disaster-response-sj/README.md

 Contains the layout for the largest interface blocks, essentially the overall admin area and the public part of the app.

+You can think of these like separate pages.

-#### Other Notes
+#### Styling Components

 You'll notice each type of interface block is in a separate directory containing a css file, a js file, and a test.js file.
 If you want to apply styles just to a single block, you can add styles to the css file.
 This makes the styles more modular and specific to the component they apply to.

+What if you have a CSS style that you want to apply to multiple components on a page?
+You would simply add that CSS to the parent component's css file so it gets applied to the child components.

+#### Other Notes

 The js files will contain all the logic and rendering for the interface.
 Some files and directories are denoted as markup.
 These contain detailed HTML elements for JSX render functions to use.

 There is also:

 * **Contexts** - Things for state management that can replace redux
 * **Utilities** - Stateless functions to be used generally in several places
 * **Api** - Functions for fetching data from the backend for use in the frontend
+* **Services** - External API and 3rd party related modules
+* **Environmental Variables** - Variables (like API keys) stored in .env files are used to get the app running in a particular environment, but they can be added in a .gitignore so they don't get uploaded

 ### Backend